← All Toolkits Pipa

 What does success look like in the first 90 days?

 Three concrete outcomes.
 Not personality traits or vibes — what will this person have done, built, or changed?
-If you can't name it, you're not ready to hire.
+The more specific this is, the easier every stage of the process becomes.

 Question 3 of 5